albodelu/Android-Bluetooth-Scanner/README.md

 # Overview

 This is starter template for writing Android apps using **Clean architecture**.
 You can download it, modify it and start building your apps on top of it.
-Most of the boilerplate code for writing your first view, presenter and interactor is already written and you just need to implement your own logic.
+Most of the boilerplate code for writing your first scanningView, presenter and interactor is already written and you just need to implement your own logic.
 I wrote a [detailed guide] on how to write apps using this pattern but this README contains the summary.

 This starter app supports **API 15 and above**.